graphql/graphiql/packages/graphql-language-service-server/README.md

 - Autocomplete suggestions (**spec-compliant**)
 - Hyperlink to fragment definitions and named types (type, input, enum) definitions (**spec-compliant**)
 - Outline view support for queries
+- Support for `gql` `graphql` and other template tags inside javascript, typescript, jsx and tsx files, and an interface to allow custom parsing of all files.

 ## Installation and Usage